bjt-user/java/installation.md

 ```
 sudo vim /etc/profile
 ```
+=> but you have to reboot the computer so that changing environment variables here takes effect\
-=> but it not take effect after opening a new shell maybe reboot?
+(just opening a new shell is not enough)